LockyChao/LockyChao.github.io/_pages/research.md

 Full Report can be viewed [here](https://LockyChao.github.io/files/Report_Summer_Project.pdf)

 ## Multi-modal Imaging Classification using Machine-learning Algorithm in Firstepisode Schizophrenia, Oct 2016 - July 2017
-### In SJTU, Advised by Prof. Yao Li
+### In SJTU, Advised by Prof. [Yao Li](http://bme.sjtu.edu.cn/En/Show?w=107&p=87&f=616)
 **Keywords: Multi-modal MRI, Machine Learning, Classification, Neuroscience**

 Established a method to distinguish the health and first-episode schizophrenia (SZ) patients given multi-modal MRI data (fMRI, DTI, T1).
 Proposed multimodal classification method had 81.2% accuracy with 92.5% sensitivity and 66.7% specificity for SZ diagnosis.
-This project received an A (Top rank of the program); the full manuscript has been published in Tenth International Conference on Digital Image Processing (ICDIP 2018).
+This project received an A (Top rank of the program).
+The full manuscript has been published in Tenth International Conference on Digital Image Processing (ICDIP 2018).
+Another manuscript is under review now.
 * Exploited t-test analysis after data processing using FSL and other toolkits
 * Utilized Sparse Coding algorithms to screen out potential features among various biomarkers
 * Implemented Random Forest algorithms to estimate the potential relationship among selected features to reach an ideal group discriminating performance